 Although some budget AMD APUs like those from the Ryzen 3000 series can give you relief in the budget, they do not perform well in games.

-If you are a gamer worth your salt, you would avoid going for an APU.
+If you are a gamer worth your salt, you will avoid going for an APU.

-Plus you can build a gaming PC that performance countless times better than the top APU for the same price as we demonstrated above.
+Plus, you can build a gaming PC that performs countless times better than the top APU for the same price we demonstrated above.

-If you are buying a Ryzen 7 5700G or any APU by AMD, keep in mind that all you’ll get is a good CPU that can allow your PC to display without a GPU or Graphics card.
+If you are buying a Ryzen 7 5700G or any APU by AMD, remember that all you’ll get is a good CPU allowing your PC to display without a GPU or Graphics card.

 For a good gaming experience, you will have to buy a dedicated GPU anyways.
 If you’re looking for a CPU that does not need a GPU for display, you can go for an APU.